-Under each core commitment we will provide information on how and why we arrived at the commitment, our current performance in relation to the commitment, and the actions required to deliver the commitment.
-The benefits to stakeholders in achieving the commitments are presented in Table 3 - Our environmental core commitments for RIIO-ED2.
+Under each core commitment within this document we will provide information on how and why we arrived at the commitment, our current performance in relation to the commitment, and the actions required to deliver the commitment.
+The benefits to stakeholders in achieving the commitments are presented in figure 6 - Our environmental core commitments for RIIO-ED2.